 At the same time, Mr Kwek also announced a joint venture with feted American hotelier Ian Schrager – he is often credited with starting the boutique hotel concept in the 1980s – and other companies to bring the first Edition hotel to the city.

 The eight-storey luxury and design-rich hotel, to be built on the former Boulevard Hotel site (Cuscaden Road) in Orchard Road, was slated to open in 2019.
 The plans went silent and took a backseat over the Covid-19 years.
 Just recently in end December 2022, Edition Hotels announced that Edition Hotel Singapore is slated to open in Fall 2023 with 190 rooms, five restaurants and bars, rooftop pool, spa, gym, and MICE spaces in downtown Orchard.

 It is much like a game of real-estate monopoly.
 Mr Kwek has accumulated properties in coveted locales:

 - Millennium Mitsui Garden Hotel Tokyo

 Other hotel assets under CDL include the luxurious The St. Regis Singapore in Tanglin and W Singapore – Sentosa Cove.

 Buying & Building Standout Properties To Stay Ahead

 The astute mogul says he is buying and building standout properties to stay ahead of the competition.
 Mega-mergers between big hotel groups have also upped the pressure on smaller hotel companies to stand out in the travel industry.

-Earlier this year, mammoth hotel groups Marriott International and Starwood Hotels and Resorts Worldwide joined forces to create the world's largest hotel company.
+Earlier in 2016, mammoth hotel groups Marriott International and Starwood Hotels and Resorts Worldwide joined forces to create the world’s largest hotel company.